Mbulelo Botile

 Mbulelo Botile (born 23 July 1972) is a South African former professional boxer who competed between 1989 and 2005.
-He is a world champion in two weight classes, having held the IBF bantamweight title from 1995 to 1997 and the IBF featherweight title from 2000 to 2001.
+He is a world champion in two weight classes, having held the International Boxing Federation (IBF) bantamweight title from 1995 to 1997, and the IBF, and International Boxing Organization (IBO) featherweight titles from 2000 to 2001.

 Professional career

 Botile turned pro in 1989 and won his first twenty-one bouts, including fifteen straight to set up a shot at the IBF Bantamweight title against Harold Mestre in 1995.
 Botile won with a second-round KO.
 He successfully defended the title five times before losing the belt to Tim Austin in 1997, by a seventh-round TKO.